gomorpheus/morpheus-apidoc/source/includes/_introduction.md

 This document aims to illustrate the Morpheus [API](#api) protocol and its available endpoints.

-The API endpoints are organized under sections that match the Morpheus UI.
+The API endpoints are organized in sections that match the Morpheus UI.

 ### Sections